Skip to main content

 Unit and Regression Tests

-1. Given a specific input, workflow reaches the terminal state in a COMPLETED or FAILED state.
+• Terminal state—Given a specific input, the workflow reaches the terminal state in a COMPLETED or FAILED state.

-2. Given a specific input, the workflow executes a specific set of tasks.
-This is useful for testing branching and dynamic forks.
+• Control flow—Given a specific input, the workflow executes a specific set of tasks.
+This is useful for testing branching, switching, and dynamic forks.

-3. Task inputs are wired correctly - e.g., if a task receives its input from the output of another task, this can be verified using the unit test.
+• Task I/O—Task inputs are wired correctly from one task to another.
+This is useful if a task receives its input from the output of another task.

-The actual workflow is executed on a real Conductor server, ensuring you are testing the behavior that will match the actual execution of the server.
+The actual workflow is executed on a real Conductor server, ensuring you are testing behavior that will match the server's actual execution.

 Tests can be run against a remote server (useful for integration tests) or a local containerized instance.
-A recommended approach is to use testcontainers.
+It is recommended that you use test containers to manage your test environments cleanly.

 Examples